This tutorial shows you how to work with the Scan and Optimize features in Acrobat X. See what the all-new Acrobat DC can do for you.

 Download a free trial of the new Acrobat.

-This video details how to use the new Recognize Text panel in Acrobat X to make scanned text searchable in your PDF file, and also fix-up any recognition errors as well.
+In this tutorial, learn how to OCR PDF by using the Recognize Text panel in Acrobat X to fix up text in your PDF file.
+Learn how to use the Recognize Text panel in Acrobat X to make scanned text searchable in your PDF file and also fix up any recognition errors as well.

 Ian Campbell October 12, 2010